adrian-gheorghe/wait/README.md

 wait.sh [[-w | --wait "host:port"] | [[-w | --wait "ls -al /var/www"] | [[-c | --command "printenv"] | [[-t | --timeout 10] | [-h | --help]]
--w "HOST:PORT" | --wait "HOST:PORT"             You can specify the HOST and TCP PORT to test -w "ls -al /var/www" | --wait "ls -al /var/www" Alternatively you can specify a bash command that should return something -c "printenv" | --command "printenv"            Command that should be run when all waits are accessible -t TIMEOUT | --timeout=TIMEOUT                  Timeout untill script is killed.
+-w "HOST:PORT" | --wait "HOST:PORT"             You can specify the HOST and TCP PORT to test -w "ls -al /var/www" | --wait "ls -al /var/www" Alternatively you can specify a bash command that should return something -c "printenv" | --command "printenv"            Command that should be run when all waits are accessible.
+Multiple commands can be added
+-t TIMEOUT | --timeout=TIMEOUT                  Timeout untill script is killed.
 Not interval between calls -i INTERVAL | --interval=INTERVAL               Interval between calls -h | --help                                     Usage / Help